nevmn/VMProtectSDK-Golang/README.md

 9.You can't write the command "#cgo windows LDFLAGS: -L${SRCDIR} -lVMProtectSDK64" in the Go file, Instead, it should be written in the compilation script, Otherwise VMP cannot recognize the Marker.

+10.If you import other projects from github, please set GO111MODULE=on and modify go.mod, replace VMProtect => /Users/YourName/go/src/VMProtect.
 ````